-TABLE 8 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique ^(a) (Type of approved filtration technology used) Turbidity Performance Standards ^(b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to 0.1 NTU in 95% of measurements in a month.
-2 - Not exceed NTU for more than eight consecutive hours.
+TABLE 8 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES

+Treatment Technique (a) (Type of approved filtration technology used) Turbidity of the filtered water must: Turbidity Performance Standards (b) 1 - Be less than or equal to0.1 NTU in 95% of measurements in a month. (that must be met through the water treatment process) 2 - Not exceed NTU for more than eight consecutive hours.
 3 - Not exceed 0.5 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-96.4% Highest single turbidity measurement during the year 0.380 Number of violations of any surface water treatment requirements None https://www.sjwater.com/for your information/education safety/water quality report/
+99.7 Highest single turbidity measurement during the year 0.148 Number of violations of any surface water treatment requirements None